131311313/ClipStatus/README.md

 > 🔧 All features except “Hide from tray” are configurable directly via the tray menu.

 ### Known Issues
 - When opening `.clip` files directly from File Explorer, the filename may not be detected correctly.

+-  Problem with configurations not being reflected from the tray.

+This is due to lack of permissions; if you try to overwrite the config.json with Notepad and get an error, this is the problem.
+C:\Program Files (x86)\ClipStatus
+Right click on this folder, open properties, click security, edit Give your user full control and apply it.
+If that does not work, whitelist it with your antivirus software and then follow the previous steps for each file individually.

 ---